tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ### Dataset dataset
-In building AppGen, I wound up downloading all of the datasets on the New York data portal.
+In building AppGen, I wound up downloading all of the datasets on the New York City data portal.
 I generalized it to run on any Socrata Open Data Portal, and then I downloaded all of the metadata about all of the datasets on 60 Socrata portals.